 What to Bring, and What Not To Bring

-Before you travel on the MV Explorer, please take a moment to review our suggested packing list and a list of prohibited items.
+Before you travel with Semester at Sea, please take a moment to review our suggested packing list and a list of prohibited items.

 - Lay out everything that you think you need, put back half, and then pack what’s left.